ali-aka-ahmed/DistributionalNationalAccounts-Pakistan/README.md

 Thesis Advisor: Gabriel Zucman

-Special Thanks To: Emmanuel Saez, Pakistan Bureau of Statistics.
+Special Thanks To: Emmanuel Saez, Kulsum Ahmed (World Bank Group), Khaleel Ahmed (World Bank Group), and the Pakistan Bureau of Statistics.

 If you're non-technical and want to adjust the codes, fear not!